mustapelto/DML-Relearned/README.md

 ## This mod is currently in beta!
 This means **there will probably be bugs!** Do not use this on an important world that you don't have a backup of. **You have been warned!**

+Currently missing major features:
+- JEI integration (i.e. Loot Fabricator recipes in JEI)
+- Trials are only partially done.
+The blocks and items are there (so your old ones won't get deleted), but not all functionality has been implemented yet.
+I recommend not to use any Trial-related stuff until they are completed, or you may encounter bugs.
+    * This includes all Trial-specific entities, which Forge will complain about when loading a world saved with the original DML.
+    * Don't update a world from the original DML that currently has a Trial running - things will break!
 <br>
 <br>
 # Deep Mob Learning: Relearned